 Currently, RoboCup competitions take place every year.
-Within a defined set of different sub-competitions and leagues, incremental steps towards this big goal are made [3].
-Although a rapid and remarkable progress has been observed during the first decade of these robot competitions, it is not obvious, if and how the final goal will be reached.
-There exist rough roadmaps, e.g. by [4], but in many research areas, huge gaps must be bridged within the next 40 years.
+Within a defined set of different subcompetitions and leagues, incremental steps towards this big goal are made (RoboCup Federation, 2008).
+Although, a rapid and remarkable progress has been observed during the first decade of these robot competitions, it is not obvious, if and how the final goal will be reached.
+There exist rough roadmaps, e.g. by Burkhard et al. (2002), but in many research areas, huge gaps must be bridged within the next 40 years.